waynodiablo/Oystercard/node/basic_node_server.md

 Check that everything is "working" (in other words, giving an expected error) by running `npm start` and pointing your browser at [http://localhost:3000](http://localhost:3000) - You should see something the lines of "Cannot GET /", which means that Express is up and running.

-At this point, start a new Terminal/iTerm window - `mocha-casperjs` doesn't start your server automagically, so you will have to manually run it in the background to run tests (or maybe use Grunt...?)
+At this point, start a new Terminal/iTerm window - your server doesn't start automagically, so you will have to manually run it in the background to run tests (or maybe find a way to use Grunt...?)

 The test should still fail as we aren't sending anything to the browser - let's fix that: